 Bangkok is not only the paradise of Thai street food but also the home to some of the best Indian restaurants.
 The scent of fresh, fluffy naan right from the Tandoor or a Dosa at Indian restaurants in Bangkok transports you back home.
 Authentic meals, vibrant dining experiences, and flavours that bring India to Thailand.
 You do not have to spend a fortune on every trip- there will be places with Michelin-starred restaurants along with affordable dishes.
-Make your Bangkok trip even more fun with these must-try spots, perfect for locals and tourists alike.
+Make your Bangkok tourism even more fun with these must-try spots, perfect for locals and tourists alike.

 Located in a classy 1960s bungalow, Indus unites the style and comfort of the Mughlai gastronomy.
 It does appear in the Michelin Guide, so it should be on your list of dining places in Bangkok, in case you are interested in something soulful.
 It is one of the best Indian Restaurants in Sukhumvit, Bangkok.